Hello Again, Teacher! A Review Of Focus On Behavior Analysis In Education: Achievements, Challenges, And Opportunities

-William L. Heward, Timothy E. Heron, Nancy A. Neef, Stehpanie M. Peterson, Diane M. Sainato, Gwendolyn Cartledge, et al. ,
+William L. Heward, Timothy E. Heron, Nancy A. Neef, Stephanie M. Peterson, Diane M. Sainato, Gwendolyn Cartledge, Ralph Gardner, Lloyd D. Peterson, Susan B. Hersh, & Jill C. Dardig ,

 In 1968, Fred Keller, one of the early pioneers in the field of behavior analysis, published an article entitled “Goodbye Teacher.”
 In it, he described how applying the (then) relatively new science of behavior analysis to education would make traditional, yet inefficient, modes of teaching obsolete.
 Despite a great deal of initial excitement, however, very few of the methods gained widespread acceptance by educators.
-With all apologies to Keller, some argue that the state of affairs in education today may be better characterized by “Goodbye behavior analyst” rather than by the title of Keller’s article.
-After reading the new book Focus on Behavior Analysis in Education: Achievements, Challenges, and Opportunities (2005, Pearson Education, ISBN 0131113399), however, educators and behavior analysts alike may agree that the time is right for behavior analysts to reintroduce themselves to the field of education and to apply what they have to offer.
+With all apologies to Keller, some argue that the state of affairs in education today may be better characterized by “Goodbye Behavior Analyst” rather than by the title of Keller’s article.
+The new book Focus on Behavior Analysis in Education: Achievements, Challenges, and Opportunities, however, makes it clear that the time is right for behavior analysts to reintroduce themselves to the field of education and to apply what they have to offer.

 A series of articles in the book address issues related to developing effective teachers.
 Regardless of educational philosophy, it goes without saying that teachers need to develop a comprehensive set of skills to be effective educators.
 To achieve this, training programs must be developed and refined to support the development of these skills.
 Maheady, Harper, and Mallette, for example, describe the implementation of a preparation program that instructs preservice teachers on how the principles of behavior analysis will allow them to be more effective in meeting the educational needs of students.
 In another article by Alber and Nelson, they describe how student teachers and their mentors can become contributors to the already existing body of research on best teacher practices by collaborating in the classroom.
 In this way, teachers can move beyond the idea that they only need to be effective consumers of research and not active contributors to our body of knowledge.